MicrosoftDocs/Hololens/hololens/hololens-updates.md

 - Introduced in [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2).

-Between active hours and install time policies, it is possible to avoid rebooting HoloLens devices when they are in use.
+Between active hours and install time policies, it's possible to avoid rebooting HoloLens devices when they are in use.
 However, it would also delay the adoption of updates if reboots don’t occur to complete the installation of a required update.
 We’ve now added policies to allow IT to enforce deadlines and required reboots and ensure that the installation of an update is completed in a timely manner.
 Users can be notified prior the reboot being initiated and they can delay the reboot in accordance with IT policy.

 The following update policies were be added: